gutenye/optimism/README.md

 	a 1

-initalize with a default value
+Initalize with a default value

 	Rc = O.new
 	p Rc[:hello] #=> nil